5 horsey jobs you must do during November

 Stable toys are always a great way to keep your horse entertained.
 Just be mindful of the additional energy he may have if it’s an edible one!

 The shorter days reduce the time available to ride.
 So, allow enough time to exercise your horse, especially on ‘work days’ when time is limited.
 This is a great way of keeping him supple and sane, particularly if he’s cooped up in a stable thanks to restricted turn out.
 Need some tips?
 Check out my blog on exercising your horse in cooler weather.

 Invest in a Cooler

-When the cold weather first arrives, horses seem to have a lot more energy for galloping around the field for fun making them hot and sweaty; whilst others over-heat during or after exercise, so invest in a cooler rug that will wick away the moisture from the horse’s coat to the rug where it evaporates.
-This will allow him to cool down gradually keep his temperature steady.
+When the cold weather first arrives, horses seem to have a lot more energy for galloping around the field for fun, making them hot and sweaty; whilst others over-heat during or after exercise, so invest in a cooler rug that will wick away the moisture from the horse’s coat to the rug where it evaporates.
+This will allow him to cool down gradually and keep his temperature steady.
 Learn more in my blog about horse coolers.

 Take a Rain Check

 Before it gets cold, it gets wet!
 So, be prepared and get your waterproofs before the heavy downpours arrive.
 You know the sort that occur in the Autumn: they catch you by surprise, usually when you’re turning out or bringing in, and you get wet through to your skin!
 Read more in my blog about wet weather riding wear.